No evidence for Trump's suggestion that masks are 'going out the back door' of New York hospitals

-President Donald Trump on Sunday questioned the rate at which a hospital in New York was using medical supplies, suggesting that theft was why the unnamed facility needed 300,000 masks a week.
+President Donald Trump again questioned the rate at which a hospital in New York is using medical supplies, suggesting that theft was why the unnamed facility needs 300,000 masks a week.

+The president claimed Monday that a distributor told him that a New York hospital's mask purchases were far too high to reflect actual need.

+"There's only a couple of things that could happen — is it going out the back door?
+And I've reported it to the city and let the city take a look at it.
+But when you go to 10,000 masks to 300,000 masks... there's something going on," Trump said during a coronavirus task force briefing at the White House.

 "How do you go from 10 to 20, to 300,000?
 Ten to 20,000 masks to 300,000?" the president asked during a Rose Garden news conference.
 "Where are the masks going?
 Are they going out the back door?
 How do you go from 10,000 to 300,000?
 And we have that in a lot of different places.
 So, somebody should probably look into that, because I just don't see, from a practical standpoint, how that's possible to go from that to that."